-That really is all there is to adding a search box to your website.
+That really is all there is to adding a search form to your WordPress website.
 You simply need to:

 - Call the function get_search_form(); in your chosen template (e.g. header.php or sidebar.php)

-- Style the search box adding the input#s and input#searchsubmit classes to your stylesheet
+- Style the search form adding the input#s and input#searchsubmit classes to your stylesheet

-Many WordPress themes use a customised search box however I am a big fan of the simplicity of the get_search_form(); function.
+Many WordPress themes use a customized search form however I am a big fan of the simplicity of the get_search_form(); function.
 It’s easy to add and easy to style.
-That being said, if you want to extend the functionality of your search box, you will need to modify the search code manually as you can’t pass any parameters to the get_search_form(); function.
+That being said, if you want to extend the functionality of your search form, you will need to modify the search code manually as you can’t pass any parameters to the get_search_form(); function.